The Port Melbourne Standard

 The Standard was a weekly newspaper published in Port Melbourne from 1883 to 1914, and as The Port Melbourne Standard from 1914 to 1920.

 History

 The paper's original offices were in Bay Street, Port Melbourne.

-Alf M. Stevens was editor and manager to February 1888, when it was taken over by Philip Salmon, previously of the (Footscray) Advertiser.
+Alf M. Stevens was the editor and manager till February 1888, when it was taken over by Philip Salmon, previously of the (Footscray) Advertiser.

-In October 1888 Salmon and Stevens disposed of the paper to Alfred Gagan, publisher of the (Williamstown?)
-Advertiser.
+In October 1888 Salmon and Stevens disposed of the paper to Alfred Gagan, publisher of the Williamstown Advertiser.